thoma5s/Logitech-CVE/README.md

 # Logitech CVE

-**Logitech GHUB needs to be installed !**
+**Purpose**
+> Uses a vulnerability within the Logitech GHUB virtual mouse driver to input mouse functions (aka, mouse movement and clicks).

+**Usage**
-> Logitech has removed the virtual mouse driver from the latest version(s) of GHUB so an older installation is required in order to use.
+> An older installation of Logitech GHUB must be installed due to Logitech removing the virtual mouse driver in the latest version(s) of GHUB.

 Credit to [ekknod](https://github.com/ekknod).